New atmospheric river pushes into swamped California - KESQ

 Associated Press

 WATSONVILLE, Calif.
-(AP) — Forecasters warned of more flooding, potentially damaging winds and difficult travel conditions on mountain highways as a new atmospheric river pushed into swamped California early Tuesday.
+(AP) — Steady rain fell Tuesday from California’s latest atmospheric river storm fell as truckloads of rocks were brought to a broken river levee that unleashed floodwaters into central coast farmland and small agricultural communities.

+At one end of the rupture on the muddy Pajaro River, a heavy earth-moving machine used its excavator bucket to press the rocks into the levee before big boulders were brought in to fill the gap that opened last weekend.

-Initial precipitation was light as the system spread across northern and central regions.
-But the National Weather Service said it was intensifying, and the heaviest rainfall was still offshore.
+The new storm initially spread light to moderate rain over northern and central regions of the state.
+But the National Weather Service said it was moving more quickly than expected and most of the precipitation would shift southward.

-The system was expected to be a quick hit, rapidly moving from north to south.
-But authorities worried about runoff causing flooding because California’s extraordinarily wet winter has left soils supersaturated.
+Along the Southern California coast, evacuation orders took effect at 8 a.m. in Santa Barbara County for several areas that were burned by wildfires in recent years, creating increased risk of flash floods and debris flows

 So far this winter, the state has been battered by 10 previous atmospheric rivers, long plumes of moisture from the Pacific Ocean, as well as powerful storms fueled by arctic air that produced blizzard conditions.
 On the East Coast, the start of a winter storm with heavy, wet snow caused a plane to slide off the runway and led to hundreds of school closings, canceled flights and thousands of power outages in parts of the Northeast on Tuesday.

-In California, more dangerous flooding was expected on the central coast, where a levee was breached as the Pajaro River swelled with runoff from an atmospheric river last week.
+In California, flooding was expected to continue on the central coast, where the levee was breached as the Pajaro River swelled with runoff from an atmospheric river last week.

-The Pajaro River’s first levee rupture grew to at least 400 feet (120 meters) since it failed late Friday, officials said.
+The rupture grew to at least 400 feet (120 meters) since the levee failure late Friday, officials said.
 More than 8,500 people were forced to evacuate, and about 50 people had to be rescued as the water rose that night.

 Still, some stayed behind in Pajaro, an unincorporated community that is known for its strawberry crops and is now mostly flooded.
 The largely Latino farmworker community there is already struggling to find food with so many roads and businesses closed in the storm’s aftermath.